 - Decreased Performance: A healthy path is one where with each workout, you feel like your strength and stamina are increasing.
 Feeling that you’re going backwards, whether that means plateauing or actually finding your muscles and stamina to be lower, is a surefire sign of overdoing it.

 - Altered Appetite: A good workout should incite excitement for your next meal.
-However, if you’re overtraining you may not feel hungry.
-Conversely, overtraining can make you hungry nonstop, even if you’re giving your body all the nutrition it needs.
+However, if you’re overtraining you might not feel hungry.
+Conversely, overtraining might make you hungry nonstop.

 - Immune Weakness: Moderate exercise is great for your immune system.
 Conversely, over-exercising can make it hard for your immune system to function well, and you may experience more colds and flu.